-Noncurrent cash and investments include assets restricted by bond indenture for debt service, and assets restricted by donors for indigent care and hospice care.
+Noncurrent cash and investments include assets restricted by bond indenture for debt service, assets restricted by donors for indigent care and hospice care, and other long-term investments.
 Assets have also been internally designated by the Board for the payment of legal fees related to the ongoing litigation with Phoebe Putney Health System, Inc., over which the Board retains control and may at its discretion subsequently use for other purposes.